 – The category the manuscript is being submitted for

-– An email address for correspondence to be published with the article
+– An email address for each author associated with the manuscript

 – An abstract of around 250 words in length

-– The preferred academic or professional affiliation with the names and ORCiD reference of each author
+– The preferred academic or professional affiliation and ORCiD reference of each author

 Technology in Language Teaching and Learning accepts the following types of submissions: